rust-lang/blog.rust-lang.org/_posts/2016-12-15-Underhanded-Rust.md

 C](http://www.underhanded-c.org/) and [Underhanded
 Crypto](https://underhandedcrypto.com/) contests.
-Our goal with [Rust](https://www.rust-lang.org/) is to make it easy to write trustworthy low-level software that is resistant to accidental security vulnerabilities, though less often challenged has been Rust's ability to protect against *deliberate* vulnerabilities in the face of scrutiny.
+Our goal with [Rust](https://www.rust-lang.org/) is to make it easy to write trustworthy low-level software that is resistant to accidental security vulnerabilities.
+Less often challenged has been Rust's ability to protect against *deliberate* vulnerabilities in the face of scrutiny.
 This challenge is designed to put our language and [the broader Rust ecosystem](https://crates.io/) to the test, to help us learn where our blind